doublespring168/JaPS/README.md

 - lightweight
 - scalable
 - simple JSON
+- easy to implement in other languages (PHP publisher example at to bottom)
 - full multi-core utilization and configurable number of threads
 - combine multiple JaPS server to a cluster
 - simple but powerful NIO implementation